1788–89 United States Senate elections: Beginning of the 1st Congress

 New York failed to elect its senators until after the Congress began, so its seats are labelled here as "Vacant."
 North Carolina and Rhode Island did not ratify the Constitution until after the Congress began, so their seats are not included here.

 Division into the three classes

 Article I, Section 3, Clause 2 of the U.S. Constitution specified that the actual division of the senate seats into the three classes was to be performed after these initial states elected their senators:

 The allocation of the classes by lot then took place in May 1789, two months after the first Congress began in March 1789.
 New York was then the first to be treated as a "new state admitted to the Union" under this process when they elected their senators in July 1789, drawing lots to determine which classes their seats would belong to while keeping the three classes as close to the same size as possible.

 Race summaries

-Except if/when noted, the number following candidates is the whole number vote(s), not a percentage.